Arollinna/rsschool-cv/cv.md

 ## Summary

 Since I work in IT companies as an English teacher, recently I've become interested in learning some programming languages.
 I found some courses in the Internet, and my friends-programmers are helping me to learn too.
 One of them adviced me to study in Epam, so I'm here and ready to learn new things.
 For now I enjoy working with HTML and CSS, and start learning JS.
-Since I speak English, Spanish and French, I'm sure I'll be successfull in programming languages too.
+Since I speak English, Spanish and French, I'm sure I'll be successfull in programming languages too, because I figure that the processes of learning foreign and programming languages are quite similar.
 I want to finish this course with you and hope to become a Juniour Dev right after the studies.

 ## Skills